lnguyenh/spotify-sonos-bot-skill/README.md

 This project is a skill for Mycroft that provides convenient voice commands to play Spotify music on Sonos speakers.

-Kudos to the people involved in the project Node Sonos HTTP API (https://github.com/jishi/node-sonos-http-api/) which does most of the complex work and exposes an easy to use Sonos API.
+Kudos to the people involved in the project Node Sonos HTTP API (https://github.com/jishi/node-sonos-http-api/) which does most of the work and exposes an easy to use Sonos API.

 **It is still very much WIP** but already allows in its current state the necessary commands for controlling Sonos and Spotify while cooking dinner.